We did it!

-Meals out with friends (to local restaurants that, although use Sussex produce, aren’t 100%), unexpected guests bringing food, family visiting and, yes, giving in to the odd treat (living with a teenager means chocolate is usually pretty near by…) all caused #EatSussex hiccups.
+Meals out with friends (to local restaurants – of course), unexpected guests bringing gifts of food, family visiting and, yes, giving in to the odd treat (living with a teenager means chocolate is usually pretty near by…) all caused #EatSussex ‘hiccups’.
 But for the most part it was #EatSussex all the way – so we don’t feel too guilty about the odd divergence.

 Our favourite #EatSussex discovery?

 With a carousel of seasonal produce and hearty meals cooked up from scratch – not to mention unusual kitchen experiments like our cucumber cake – there’s no one favourite.

 But, the best thing by far?
 The local businesses, organisations and individuals on board.
 It was wonderful to see others share our enthusiasm for local, seasonal produce…